.

 Things to consider:

-- Size (you may want to check it would fit in your setup)
+- Size (you should check if it would fit in your setup!)

 Key features: